 If you're having a challenging day, you might like to ask yourself: What do I need right now?
 How can I take care of myself in the moment?
 Can you speak to yourself the way you would to a good friend?

 Journaling after meditation has helping me to maintain my practice and to improve it.

-It assists you to reflect on your meditation journey, develop a greater understanding of whats going under the surface, and helps you to see the underlying patterns that might be holding you back in life, or identify areas for development.
+It assists you to reflect on your meditation journey, develop a greater understanding of what is going under the surface, and helps you to see the underlying patterns that might be holding you back in life, or identify areas for development.

-This can be something you write a short paragraph on after you meditate, and you can either keep the notes to look back on at a later date.
+This can be something you write a short paragraph on after you meditate, and you can either keep the notes to look back on later.
 Or simply write it all out and then bin it, more as a brain dump to help you with processing your experience.